SV-RAG: LoRA-Contextualizing Adaptation of MLLMs for Long Document Understanding: Introduction

 \section{Introduction}

 Documents serve as a critical medium for the preservation and dissemination of information, with millions produced annually.
-These documents are not limited to simple text; they encompass complex layouts and a variety of modalities such as text, tables, charts, and images.
+These documents are not limited to simple text; they encompass complex layouts and a variety of modalities such as text, tables, figures, and charts.
 Visually-rich document understanding (VDU) is thus an essential and challenging area of research.
-Recently, Large Multimodal Models (LMMs) has emerged, showcasing remarkable abilities to process and understand documents.
-These models span both proprietary and open-source domains, like GPT-4o \citep{openai2023gpt4}, Gemini-1.5 \citep{team2023gemini}, and Claude-3 among closed-source models, and InternLM-XC2-4KHD \citep{dong2024internlm}, InternVL-Chat \citep{chen2023internvl}, LLaVA-NeXT \citep{liu2024llavanext}, Mini-CPM \citep{hu2024minicpm}, mPLUG-DocOwl \citep{ye2023mplugowl}, and TextMonkey \citep{liu2024textmonkey} in open-source space.
+Recently, Multimodal Large Language Models (MLLMs) has emerged, showcasing remarkable abilities to process and understand documents.
+These models span both proprietary and open-source domains, like GPT-4o \citep{openai2023gpt4}, Gemini-1.5 \citep{team2023gemini}, and Claude-3 among proprietary models, and InternLM-XC2-4KHD \citep{dong2024internlm}, InternVL-Chat \citep{chen2023internvl}, LLaVA-NeXT \citep{liu2024llavanext}, Mini-CPM \citep{hu2024minicpm}, mPLUG-DocOwl \citep{ye2023mplugowl}, LLaVAR~\citep{zhang2023llavar} and TextMonkey \citep{liu2024textmonkey} in open-source space.
 Their performance has been particularly notable in single-page DU tasks demonstrated on datasets like DocVQA \citep{mathew2021docvqa}, ChartQA \citep{masry2022chartqa} and InfoVQA \citep{mathew2022infographicvqa}.

 In real-world applications, they often present documents that are much longer, containing dozens or hundreds of pages\citep{ma2024mmlongbench,tanaka2023slidevqa,islam2023financebench,zhu2021tat}.
-Addressing the understanding of such lengthy documents presents LMMs with new challenges \citep{ma2024mmlongbench}.
+Addressing the understanding of such lengthy documents presents MLLMs with new challenges \citep{ma2024mmlongbench}.
 One way is to utilize a classical document parser \citep{rausch2021docparser} to extract information and formulate a prompt for LLM \citep{wang2023layout,lamott2024lapdoc}, which is difficult to recover the layout in prompts and suffers performance degeneration from the document parser.
 The other way is to exploit the long context windows of large models, allowing them to take multiple pages at once.
 However, most of the input pages are not relevant to user requests, and efficiency will be compromised when the document contains hundreds of pages~\cite{ma2024mmlongbench,islam2023financebench} or there is a document collection \citep{tito2021document}.